 - 1. Set up the scanning environment as described in Section 2.5.
 It is imperative that you keep metal objects (such as computers, monitors and metal furniture) at least one meter away from the scanning area. - 2.
-Attach the Calibration Target to the Transmitter using the two nylon screws provided (Figure 28).
+Attach the Calibration Target to the Transmitter using the two nylon screws provided (Figure 29).
 The orientation of the target is not important, but you must attach it securely. - 3.
 Place the Transmitter down with the Calibration Target facing upward.

-4. Start the $FastSCAN^{TM}$ program (if you are running Windows 2000 or XP then you must have at least Power User privileges).

-- Click on Scanner/Calibration Correction....
-The background color of the FastSCANTM window will change to black and the Calibration Correction dialog box will appear (Figure 29). - 6.
+- 4. Start the FastSCAN[TM] program (if you are running Windows 2000 or XP then you must have at least Power User privileges). - 5.
+Click on Scanner/Calibration Correction....
+The background color of the FastSCAN[TM] window will change to black and the Calibration Correction dialog box will appear (Figure 30). - 6.
 Set the sensitivity control of the Wand to position 1. - 7.
 Hold the Wand at a range of 100 mm (4") above the Calibration Target. - 8.
 To confirm that you are holding the Wand at the correct distance pull the trigger to the Preview Position (halfway in) and scan over the target.
 If the range is acceptable your computer will beep as you scan the Calibration Target.
 Otherwise continue previewing at different Wand-to-Target ranges until you hear beeping.
-There is a distance gauge on the right hand side of the screen to assist in obtaining the correct Wand-to-Target distance. - When at the correct range pull the trigger fully in and slowly and evenly scan the target with one sweep before releasing the trigger.
+There is a distance gauge on the right hand side of the screen to assist in obtaining the correct Wand-to-Target distance. - 9.
+When at the correct range pull the trigger fully in and slowly and evenly scan the target with one sweep before releasing the trigger.
 You will hear beeping as you scan the Calibration Target. - 10.
-If the range was acceptable a red spot will appear on the screen. - 11.
+If the range was acceptable a red spot (Cobra) or red and green pair of spots (Scorpion) will appear on the screen. - 11.
 Rotate the Wand by 90 degrees and repeat step 9.
 Repeat this process two more times until you have scanned the target from all four sides.
-Four spots are collected at orientations of 0 degrees, 90 degrees, 180 degrees and 270 degrees respectively (Figure 27). - 12.
+Four spots (Cobra) or four pairs of spots (Scorpion) are collected at orientations of 0 degrees, 90 degrees, 180 degrees and 270 degrees respectively (Figure 28). - 12.
 Repeat Steps 9 and 11 at a range of 200 mm (8") with the Wand's sensitivity control at position 2. - 13.
-After making all eight measurements there should be two clusters of points in the FastSCAN[TM] window (Figure 29): one representing the data collected at 100 mm and the other the data collected at 200 mm.
-In each cluster, there should be four red spots. - 14.
+After making all eight measurements there should be two clusters of points in the FastSCAN[TM] window (Figure 30): one representing the data collected at 100 mm and the other the data collected at 200 mm.
+In each cluster, there should be four red spots (Cobra) or four pairs of red and green spots (Scorpion). - 14.
 Once the required data is present click the Compute Correction button. - 15.
 The variance (RMS) of the collected data will be displayed before and after the calibration parameters have been calculated.
-A successful Calibration Correction should have an RMS of $< 0.20-0.30\,\mathrm{mm}$.
+A successful Calibration Correction should have an RMS of < 0.20 0.30 mm.
 If the RMS is outside of this range you should return your Wand to Polhemus for factory calibration.

-Figure 29: Three of the four calibration spot clusters are visible (for the $Scorpion^{TM}$) and the Calibration Correction dialog box.
+Figure 30: Three of the four calibration spot clusters are visible (for the ScorpionTM) and the Calibration Correction dialog box.